 - Small batches of testing kits that are not widely available

 In this final part of our Sano Genetics review, we will compare it to Nebula Genomics and other DNA testing companies.

 Nebula Genomics is a genetic testing company that provides its customers access to whole genome sequencing.
-Our whole genome sequencing service is priced at $299 and is the most affordable on the market.
+Our whole genome sequencing service is the most affordable on the market.
 We also offer free uploads and analysis of genetic data.

 We offer our users reports based on the latest scientific discoveries and tools to investigate their raw DNA data.
 This creates a highly dynamic experience that enables our users to explore their genomes at their own pace and answer any question that they might have.